IanMoroney/Ansible/ansible-elk-playbook/README.md

  `ansible-playbook site.yml`

  The plays in the playbook will run on the target server, installing ELK and the specified beats shippers.
- Based on the ansible-elk-playbook repo by [Daniel Berman]

 [site.yml]: https://github.com/IanMoroney/Ansible/blob/master/ansible-elk-playbook/site.yml